 35.8.2 R-TWT membership setup

-(#15240)An R-TWT membership is established using the same procedure used to set up a broadcast TWT membership as described in 26.8.3 (Broadcast TWT operation) except that the broadcast TWT element(s) carried in the TWT Setup frame (9.6.24.8 (TWT Setup frame format)) include one or more Restricted TWT Parameter Set fields as described in 9.4.2.199 (TWT element)(#15830).
+(#15240)An R-TWT membership is established using the same procedure used to set up a broadcast TWT membership as described in 26.8.3 (Broadcast TWT operation) and 35.3.24.3 (Broadcast TWT Operation) except that the broadcast TWT element(s) carried in the Management frames used to setup the membership (#15516) include one or more Restricted TWT Parameter Set fields as described in 9.4.2.199 (TWT element)(#15830).

 An R-TWT scheduling AP should set the Trigger field to 1 in the Restricted TWT Parameter Set field(s) it transmits.

-When included in an individually addressed TWT Setup frame transmitted by an R-TWT scheduling AP or R-TWT scheduled STA, the Restricted TWT Traffic Info Present subfield of the Broadcast TWT Info field included in a Restricted TWT Parameter Set field shall be set to 1.
+When included in an individually addressed (#15516) Management frame for R-TWT membership setup transmitted by an R-TWT scheduling AP or R-TWT scheduled STA, the Restricted TWT Traffic Info Present subfield of the Broadcast TWT Info field included in a Restricted TWT Parameter Set field shall be set to 1.

 (…existing texts…)